DFE-Digital/register-trainee-teachers/docs/adr/0004-non-integer-trainee-ids.md

 #### Cons

-- record now has two 'IDs'
+- record now has two ‘IDs’

 ## Decision

 We chose to use option 3 as it met the needs we had with the minimum of effort and avoided the really long URLs that option 1 would have caused.

 ## Consequences